 Any successful interviewer spends a great deal of time laying the groundwork for these crucial meetings.
 First, you must be very clear about the information you are seeking.
 Identify, as specifically as possible, the knowledge you wish to gain as a result of a particular career conversation.
 Then, construct your questions accordingly.
 Create well-phrased, open-ended questions that address your needs.

 Developing a list of potential contacts is the next step.
 Consider approaching recognized industry experts.
 Family and friends can also provide you with interview possibilities.
-Don't forget the obvious Loyola resources: faculty, Internship & Career Center counselors, alumni, administrators and staff with whom you have worked.
+Don't forget the obvious Loyola resources: faculty, Career Development Center advisors, alumni, administrators and staff with whom you have worked.

 Finally, supervisors and peers in employment and volunteer settings are usually very willing to help you make the right connections.
 Narrow down your list of possible experts by choosing individuals who are both successful in their fields and enjoy their work.
 In all likelihood, their career descriptions and perceptions will be objective and trustworthy.